code-with-amitk/Code-examples/Languages/Programming_Languages/Rust/Triat_Interface/README.md

 ## Trait
-- Abstract interface having Virtual Functions(not pure Virtual).
-Similar to interfaces in other languages, we can declare or define function in trait.
-- These functions can be implemented(overridden) on type.
+Abstract interface/class having Virtual Functions(not pure Virtual).
+We declare or define function in trait.
+These functions are implemented(overridden) on type.

 ## Functions in trait
 <a name=dec></a>